Mastering Your Inner Dialogue with the ABC Model

 Example:

-"Missing one shot doesn’t define my ability.
-If I focus on improving, I’ll become stronger under pressure."
+"Missing one shot doesn’t define me.
+If I stay consistent, I’ll get stronger under pressure."

 Your Reframed Belief:

-With this new belief, notice the shift in your emotions and potential actions.
+Imagine how your new belief could shift your emotions and actions.

 Example: